 The muscles of the eyes - causing protrusion of the eye, Graves' ophthalmopathy, or thyroid eye disease (TED); much more common in cigarette smokers

 The skin- most commonly on the leg, over the shin, called pre-tibial myxoedema, or Graves' dermopathy; rare.

 The nails and the bones of the wrist - causing digital clubbing and pain at the wrist - thyroid acropachy; very rare.

 is supported by the presence of thyroid antibodiesin the bloodstream.

 Very commonly anti thyroid peroxidase antibodies (anti-TPO Ab) are elevated, most UK Hospital laboratories measure these and the result comes back quickly.

-The mainstay of treatment for Graves' hyperthyroidism
+The mainstay of treatment for Graves' thyrotoxicosis

 is antithyroid medication - carbimazole and propylthiouracil (PTU) these are discussed in the resources page.
 The patient can expect to be treated for 12 - 18 months before making a decision on stopping, to see whether they are cured, or whether they will relapse.

 Factors that favour Graves' thyrotoxicosis relapsing are high titre of TRAb, male sex, large goitre, difficult to control thyrotoxicosis and extra-thyroidal Graves' disease.

 If it does relapse off treatment it is not a problem to take carbimazole or PTU again and many patients are controlled on small doses for many years or decades.